Aviraj0714/CodeQuad/README.md

 ✅ **Manage your project files** – Create, edit, and delete files easily.
 ✅ **Collaborate with your team** – Assign roles, invite members, and manage permissions.
-✅ **Use version control** – Commit, push, pull, and track modifications seamlessly.
 ✅ **Generate APIs** – Automatically create and manage APIs within the platform.
 ✅ **Analyze your code** – Get AI-powered reviews and suggestions for improvement.